krasimir/react-and-css/README.md

-# Proof of concept about using CSSX in React
+# Using vanilla CSS in React application